readsoftware/read/docker/READdockerME.md

 ---
-## Using READ's Swarm:
+## Using READ's Multicontainer:
 In a terminal, navigate to the docker directory and type **docker-compose up**.
 The first time will take a shile as Docker will down load and install all the needed modules.
-This starts the READ Docker swarm.
+This starts the READ Docker Multicontainer.
 It will adjust for any changes that affect the containers and will start posting status information about the running containers.
 Pressing **ctrl+c** will shut down/stop the containers.
-Note that the images of the containers are cached and the next **docker-compose up** will restart the READ swarm without rebuilding.
+Note that the images of the containers are cached and the next **docker-compose up** will restart the READ Multicontainer without rebuilding.
 If you need to ensure a rebuild you can use **docker-compose up --build** .
 Also using **docker-compose down** will purge the images and rebuild using cache modules.
 VSCode has a docker interface so that you can remove any cached image you would like to update as well as volumes that you would like to flush.
-These are rebuilt on the next start of the swarm.
+These are rebuilt on the next start of the Multicontainer.